An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Spelling variations of this family name include: Tweedie, Tweedy, Twedye, Twiddy and others.

-First found in Lanarkshire, where they held a family seat from very ancient times, on the lands of Tweedie in the parish of Stonehouse in Lanarkshire.
+First found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow, where they held a family seat from very ancient times, on the lands of Tweedie in the parish of Stonehouse in Lanarkshire.
 Even from ancient times the Tweedies had a reputation of being a savage race and were frequently at odds with the Law.

 This web page shows only a small excerpt of our Twiddy research.
 Another 183 words(13 lines of text) covering the years 1296, 1320, 1590, 1630, and 1715 are included under the topic Early Twiddy History in all our PDF Extended History products.